cc-hpc-itwm/GPI-2/README.md

 Software:
 - libibverbs v1.1.6 (Verbs library from OFED) if running on Infiniband.
-- ssh server running on compute nodes (requiring no password).
+- ssh server running on compute nodes, requiring no password, if running with ssh support (default).
 - autotools utilities (autoconf>=2.63,libtool>=2.2,automake>=1.11)
 - gawk (GNU Awk) and sed utilities.